Installation#

 PyLops-MPI does not enforce the use of a linter as a pre-commit hook, but we do highly encourage using one before submitting a Pull Request.

-A properly configured linter (flake8
+A properly configured linter (flake8) can be run with:

 >> make lint